robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 I'm sure there is plenty of other material out there showing much more sophisticated demonstrations of communication platforms with richer user interfaces and experiences.

-But what is worth remembering is that when communications techology is used in a way that accomodates *everybody*, even those sometimes forgotten because resources, language, education, opportunity or accessibility, it can still provide life-changing benefits to real people, even in the farthest reaches of the globe.
+But what is worth remembering is that when communications techology is used in a way that accomodates *everybody*, even those sometimes forgotten because of resources, language, education, opportunity or accessibility, it can still provide life-changing benefits to real people, even in the farthest reaches of the globe.